ºÚÁÏÍø

 The first Unfolding Tomorrow session is about introducing the concept of sustainability through SDGs and Net Impact.
 Speakers from Aalto University, and the Finnish government give brief introductory talks followed by a panel discussion, during which the audience can also ask questions.

-Read more about the first event here:
+Read more about the first event on the event page.

 The next upcoming events will tackle gender equality (SDG 5), climate action (SDG 13) and responsible consumption (SDG 12).